ldsands/UsefulCodeSnippets/other_software/Linux/manjaro.md

     # set up git to use your account (optional)
     git config --global user.name "user_name"
     git config --global user.email "email@example.com"
+    # this makes it so you don't have to sign in every time you do anything with Github
     git config --global credential.helper cache
     # install yay and other dependencies needed to instal and build AUR packages
     sudo pacman -Sy base-devel git yay